-A Letter From Chandler Kirkhart, Recruitment Chairmen of Phi Delta Theta at Southwestern
+A Letter From Alumni Chandler Kirkhart, a former Recruitment Chairmen of Phi Delta Theta at Southwestern

 Let’s cut to the chase: Take a moment and ask yourself what is holding you back from joining Phi Delta Theta?
 Ok.
 Keep that in mind.
 (You’ll need it here in a second.)